 Most writing workshop teachers agree that using demonstration writing to teach with is crucial.
 However, creating it is not always easy.
 Here are some tips to help you get the most bang for your writing buck.

 During the demonstration of today’s minilesson I added asterisks to my WN Entry to show a flashback in time.
-I said something like, “I’m going to put some stars here, called asterisks, to… Continue reading
+I said something like, “I’m going to put some stars here, … Continue Reading Using Asterisks

-Starting My Poetry Craft Table Originally uploaded by teachergal Tomorrow, I’m doing some explicit instruction on identifying poetic tools in poems we admire and then trying to use those tools in our own… Continue reading
+Starting My Poetry Craft Table Originally uploaded by teachergal Tomorrow, I’m doing some explicit instruction on identifying poetic tools in poems we admire and then trying to use those tools … Continue Reading Preparing for Tomorrow’s Mentor Poems Lesson

 I like challenging myself and my students with their writing.
-So… in honor of National Poetry Month, I thought about creating a week-long poetry challenge since I’d like to create more poetry of… Continue reading
+So… in honor of National Poetry Month, I thought about creating a week-long poetry challenge since I’d like to create … Continue Reading POETRY CHALLENGE

 One of the most powerful ways to become a better writing teacher is to write.
-And one of the most essential things to write is what we expect our students to write.
-Dina… Continue reading
+And one of the most essential things to write is what we expect our students … Continue Reading Teacher as Writer.

 I had a really great first day of work.
 I learned a lot.
 The first thing I learned is that fourth graders are way different than fifth graders.
-Here’s what I mean.
-My… Continue reading
+Here’s what … Continue Reading Modeling Our Writing